 12.3.10 Internal Auditing

-The Auditing Manager appointed by the COO will conduct periodic inspections and audits of the status of implementation of this policy and make necessary reports to the COO.
-The COO will take necessary actions to maintain and improve a robust system for protection of information as required by this policy.
+The Auditing Manager appointed by the Secretary General will conduct periodic inspections and audits of the status of implementation of this policy and make necessary reports to the Secretary General.
+The Secretary General will take necessary actions to maintain and improve a robust system for protection of information as required by this policy.

 12.3.11 Transition from OIST Promotion Corporation.

 All Corporate Documents held by the OIST Promotion Corporation at the time of transition to the OIST School Corporation (OIST SC) must be transferred to the OIST SC and managed in accordance with this policy.